logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 share-img: https://github.com/user-attachments/assets/ecbc3e6b-9594-48ba-8500-380a4bf7a816
 tags: [Pentesting, Windows, Active Directory]
 ---
-An NTLM relay attack is an impersonation attack usually involving some form of authentication coercion, in which an attacker elicits a host to authenticate to the attacker controlled machine, then relays the authentication to a target device, resource, or service, effectively impersonating the host.
+An NTLM relay attack is an MITM attack usually involving some form of authentication coercion, in which an attacker elicits a host to authenticate to the attacker controlled machine, then relays the authentication to a target device, resource, or service, effectively impersonating the host.
 This type of attack can be absolutely devastating to an Active Directory environment, especially if the attacker is able to coerce authentication from an unauthenticated context then relay to a service for initial access into the domain.

 One of the most impactful services to relay authentication to is LDAP, or the Lightweight Directory Access Protocol, which is effectively the heart of Active Directory.
-This is because if we're able to use the NTLM relay to impersonate a computer account we can modify a selection of critical LDAP attributes on the account, allowing us to preform account takeover.
-Because we control the computer account we also have Administrator permissions on the physical device as well, allowing us to gain command execution on the device.
+This is because if we're able to use the NTLM relay to impersonate a computer account we can modify a selection of critical LDAP attributes on the account, allowing us to perform account takeover.
+Because we control the computer account we also have Administrative or SYSTEM permissions on the physical device as well, allowing us to gain command execution on the device.
 Meaning we could theoretically take over any device in the Active Directory network as long as there's an external Domain Controller to relay authentication to.

 While this sounds incredibly impactful, there's a whole host of requirements that need to be met for an attack like this to be properly conducted, making an LDAP relay attack in my mind to be the hail mary of network compromise.
 This documentation will go over an explanation of the specific avenues of exploitation, practical examples, their requirements, and configuration specifics for the attacks to take place.